Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-administration/README.md

 ```

 ### Create, Get, and Delete a role assignment
 Assign a role to a service principal.
-This will require a role definition id from the list retrieved in the [above snippet](#list-the-role-definitions) and the principal object id retrieved in the [Create/Get credentials](#create/get-credentials)
+This will require a role definition id from the list retrieved in the [above snippet](#list-the-role-definitions) and the principal object id retrieved in the [Create and Get credentials](#create-and-get-credentials)

 ```python
 import uuid